Franca López Barbera

 In a previous storyline, Franca has delved into

-other realms of design designing for fashion labels Alexander McQueen, Prabal Gurung and developing
+designing for fashion labels Alexander McQueen, Prabal Gurung and developing

 products and materialities